pxaris/demo-flask-react/README.md

 }
 ```

-##### Now its time to teach webpack how to compile JSX into JavaScript code.
-To do that we need to use loader.
-A loader lets us customize the behavior of webpack when it loads a certain file.
-It's going to run certain files through babel.
-For that, we need to set up a loader in webpack.config.js file via the module property on our objects. module property needs an array of rules and a rule let us define how we want to use our loaders.
 ### (8) create Webpack config file [ touch webpack.config.js ] with the below content:
 ```
 const path = require('path');